Aitia-IIOT/ah5-docs-java-spring/docs/api/data-models/metadata-requirements.md

 named ”key” in the metadata, which is associated with an embedded object and in this object we are looking for the key named ”subkey”).

-- Values are special Objects with two fields: an operation (e.g. less than) and an actual value (e.g. a number).
+- Values are special Objects with two fields: an "operation" (e.g. less than) and an actual value (e.g. a number).
 A metadata is matching a requirement if the specified operation returns true using the metadata value referenced by a key path as first and the actual value as second operands.

 - Alternatively, values can be ordinary primitives, lists or Objects.
-In this case the operation is equals by default.
+In this case the "operation" is equals by default.

 ## Operations